mec-germany/website/content/blog/what-is-cryptography.md

 +++

-cryptography is the algorithmic method of providing security of information.
+Cryptography is the algorithmic method of providing security of information.

 | Cryptographic Goal         | Description                                                  | Algorithm                                                    |
 | -------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |